-The Discovery system should pass the openURL request to Alma.
-The openURL that will be sent from the discovery system to Alma is called ”Request for Services OpenURL”.
+The Discovery system should forward the OpenURL request to Alma.
+The OpenURL that will be sent from the discovery system to Alma is called ”Request for Services OpenURL”.

 The following table describes the parameters that should be sent as part of the Request for Services OpenURL:

 |rfr_id||The original source – the rfr_id of the request from the outside bibliographic database (e.g. google)|

 |sid||The original source – the rfr_id of the request from the outside bibliographic database (e.g. google)|